HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 ### Implementing OIDC SSO

+### Enable SSO between HCL DX and HCL Leap on Kubernetes

-This guide explains how to enable SSO between HCL DX and HCL Leap on Kubernetes using OIDC.
-The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/index.md) approach connects directly to the preferred Identity Provider (IdP) such as Keycloak, Azure Active Directory (AD) or Okta.
-By configuring DX and Leap to trust your central IdP, users get a seamless "login once" experience and security is managed in a single place.
-Refer to the following steps:
+This guide explains how to enable single sign-on (SSO) between HCL Digital Experience (DX)and HCL Leap on Kubernetes by using OpenID Connect (OIDC).

+The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/index.md) method connects directly to your preferred identity provider (IdP), such as Keycloak, Azure Active Directory (AD), or Okta.

+By configuring DX and Leap to trust your central IdP, users can sign in once and access both applications securely.
+Authentication and access control are managed in a single location.

+#### Steps

+1. Choose and configure your IdP.

 1. Choose and configure your IdP.